 Vinyl Grades - Japanese Vinyl

-In our shop , each vinyl record is carefully selected and graded using an internationally recognized grading scale .
-This guide will help you understand the meaning of each acronym and make an informed choice.
+In our store, every vinyl record is carefully selected and graded, using an internationally recognized grading scale.
+This guide will help you understand the meaning of each abbreviation and make informed choices.

 SS – Still Sealed

-The disc is still sealed, never opened or handled.
-It is in its original factory condition, with the cover perfectly intact.
-It has not been tested for playing since the disc has never been removed.
+Record still sealed, never opened or handled.
+It is in its original factory condition, with a perfectly intact sleeve.
+Playback has not been tested as the record has never been removed.

-Perfect in every way.
-The vinyl has no visual or sonic defects, and the cover is immaculate.
-It's like new, both in sound and appearance.
+Perfect in every respect.
+The vinyl has no visual or sonic defects, and the sleeve is immaculate.
+It is like new, both in sound and appearance.

-Excellent condition, with minimal surface marks from careful use.
-The record plays perfectly, almost like new.
-The cover may show minor signs of handling, but no obvious damage.
+Excellent condition, with minimal superficial signs due to very careful use.
+The record plays perfectly, almost like new (but occasional surface noise is possible).
+The sleeve may show slight handling marks, but no obvious damage.

 EX – Excellent

-The record and sleeve show some more visible signs of use than a Near Mint copy , but remain in overall good condition.
-There may be minor defects that do not significantly affect the listening experience.
+Record and sleeve show some more noticeable signs of use compared to a Near Mint copy, but remain in good overall condition.
+Small defects may be present that do not significantly affect playback quality.

 VG – Very Good

-The record has scratches or signs of wear , but remains playable.
-Occasional crackling, crackling, or sonic imperfections may occur.
-The cover may show discoloration, ring wear, small writing or stickers, or slightly worn or unglued edges.
+The record has scratches or signs of wear, but is still playable.
+Surface noise, crackling, or sonic imperfections may occur.
+The sleeve may show discoloration, ring wear, small writings or stickers, slightly worn or unglued edges.

 G – Good

-The vinyl is heavily used , with noticeable sonic flaws such as crackling and pops when played.
-The overall quality is compromised, but the record doesn't skip.
-The cover shows significant signs of wear, stains, writing, or tears, but remains complete.
+Very used vinyl, with obvious sonic defects such as loud crackle and pops during playback.
+The overall quality is compromised but the record does not skip.
+The sleeve shows marked signs of wear, stains, writing or tears, but remains complete.

 The record is essentially unplayable or severely damaged.
-The cover is also badly damaged, with missing parts, significant tears, discoloration, or structural damage.
+The sleeve is also very damaged, with missing parts, significant tears, discoloration, or structural damage.

 Why only Japanese vinyl?

-Our shop deals almost exclusively with Japanese vinyl pressings , a choice that reflects our dedication to quality and conscious collecting.
+Our store deals almost exclusively in Japanese vinyl pressings, a choice that reflects our dedication to quality and conscious collecting.

-Japanese vinyl records are recognized worldwide for their superior sound quality , careful pressing materials and precision manufacturing .
+Japanese vinyl records are recognized worldwide for their superior sound quality, attention to printing materials, and precision in production.

-This is also due to the fact that Japan, in the golden years of Hi-Fi, was the world's leading manufacturer of high-quality audio systems.
+This is also due to the fact that Japan, during the golden years of Hi-Fi, was the leading global producer of high-quality audio equipment.

-This excellence also stems from a profound cultural value: in Japanese philosophy, the concept of "mottainai" (もったいない) expresses respect for objects and encourages us to preserve them carefully to ensure their longevity and avoid waste.
+At the heart of this excellence is also a deep cultural value: in Japanese philosophy, there is the concept of "mottainai" (もったいない), which expresses respect for objects and encourages their careful preservation to make them last as long as possible, avoiding waste.
 This is why many Japanese vinyl records reach us in impeccable condition.

-Japanese prints are also distinguished by some unique characteristics:
+Japanese pressings are also distinguished by several unique characteristics:

-- The presence of the OBI strip , a printed vertical band that wraps around the cover.
-Aesthetically pleasing, it features information in Japanese about the album, the artist, the record company, and other details designed for the local market.
+- The presence of the OBI strip, a printed vertical band that wraps around the sleeve.
+Aesthetically very pleasing, it provides information in Japanese about the album, artist, record label, and other details designed for the local market.

-- Additional inserts such as booklets, stickers, text translations, photographs, and biographical notes, often absent from Western editions.
+- Additional inserts such as booklets, stickers, lyric translations, photographs, and biographical notes, often absent in Western editions.

-Collecting Japanese vinyl records means not only enjoying superior sound and visual quality, but also embracing a way of experiencing music that places respect for the object, its history, and its durability at its core.
+Collecting Japanese vinyl records means not only enjoying superior sound and visual quality but also embracing a way of experiencing music that prioritizes respect for the object, its history, and its longevity.